percona/pmm-doc/source/dashboards/dashboard.mysql-amazon-aurora-metrics.rst

 .. contents::
    :local:

-.. _dashboard.mysql-amazon-aurora-metrics.amazon-aurora-transaction-commits:
+.. _dashboard-mysql-amazon-aurora-metrics.amazon-aurora-transaction-commits:

-`Amazon Aurora Transaction Commits <dashboard.mysql-amazon-aurora-metrics.html#amazon-aurora-transaction-commits>`_
+`Amazon Aurora Transaction Commits <dashboard-mysql-amazon-aurora-metrics.html#amazon-aurora-transaction-commits>`_
 -------------------------------------------------------------------------------------------------------------------

 This graph shows number of commits which the |amazon-aurora| engine performed as well as the average commit latency.
 Graph Latency does not always correlates with number of commits performed and can quite high in certain situations.

-.. _dashboard.mysql-amazon-aurora-metrics.amazon-aurora-load:
+.. _dashboard-mysql-amazon-aurora-metrics.amazon-aurora-load:

-`Amazon Aurora Load <dashboard.mysql-amazon-aurora-metrics.html#amazon-aurora-transaction-commits>`_
+`Amazon Aurora Load <dashboard-mysql-amazon-aurora-metrics.html#amazon-aurora-transaction-commits>`_
 ----------------------------------------------------------------------------------------------------

 This graph shows what statements contribute most load on the system as well